Jacques-Henri Bernardin de Saint-Pierre: Biography

+Jacques-Henri Bernardin de Saint-Pierre's younger sister was Catherine Dorothée de Saint-Pierre.
 At the age of twelve he had read Robinson Crusoe and went with his uncle, a skipper, to the West-Indies.
 After returning from this trip he was educated as an engineer at the École des Ponts.
 Then he joined the French Army and was involved in the Seven Years' War against Prussia and England, but was dismissed for insubordination.
 After travels around Europe he returned to Paris in 1765.

 He received a small inheritance on his father's death, and in 1768 he traveled to Mauritius where he served as engineer and studied plants.
 On his return in 1771 he became friendly with and a pupil of Jean-Jacques Rousseau.
 Together they studied the plants in and around Paris, and Rousseau helped form his character and style.

 His Voyage à l'Île de France (2 vols., 1773) gained him a reputation as a champion of innocence and religion, and in consequence, through the exertions of the bishop of Aix, a pension of 1000 livres a year.
 The Études de la nature (3 vols., 1784) was an attempt to prove the existence of God from the wonders of nature; he set up a philosophy of sentiment to oppose the materializing tendencies of the Encyclopaedists.
 His masterpiece, Paul et Virginie, appeared in 1789 in a supplementary volume of the Études, and his second great success, less sentimental and showing some humour, the Chaumière indienne, not until 1790.

 In 1795 he was elected to the Institut de France,in 1797 became manager of the Botanical Gardens (Jardin des plantes) in Paris and in 1803 was elected a member of the Académie française.

 Saint-Pierre was an avid advocate and practitioner of vegetarianism, and although he was a devout Christian was also heavily influenced by Enlightenment-era intellectuals like Voltaire and his mentor Rousseau.

 In 1792 he married a very young girl, Félicité Didot, who brought him a considerable dowry.
 After his first wife's death he married in 1800, when he was sixty-three, another young girl, Desirée Pelleport.